Kong/docs.konghq.com/app/konnect/runtime-manager/runtime-instances/index.md

 {% include install.html config=site.data.tables.install_options_konnect header='no-header' %}

 {:.note}
+> **Notes:**
+> * Runtime Manager includes a feature called Runtime Launcher which can be used with any of AWS, Azure, or GCP.
+This feature is currently in tech preview.
-> **Note:** Kong does not host runtime instances.
+> * Kong does not host runtime instances.
 You must install and host your own.

 ### Forward proxy support